 The premises has a gantry stocked with genuine tobacco products.
-The fact that the products sold were not off the main tobacco gantry is another indicator that the staff knew that the stock was illicit and could not legally be sold.
+In all of these test purchases the fact that these products were all from other stock areas and not off the main tobacco gantry indicates that the staff knew that the stock was illicit and could not legally be sold.

-The price is also indicative that there has been no UK duty paid on these products the miniumum excise duty on one pack of 20 cigarettes should be £5.37 as of 20 May 2017 (www.gov.uk/government/publications/rates-and-allowances-excise-dutytobacco-duty/excise-duty-tobacco-duty-rates).
+The price is also indicative that there has been no UK duty paid on these products - the miniumum excise duty on one pack of 20 cigarettes should be £5.37 as of 20 May 2017 (www.gov.uk/government/publications/rates-and-allowances-excise-duty-tobacco-duty/excise-duty-tobacco-duty-rates).